 Landlords and tenants are both responsible for keeping the property in good condition.

-If you’re a landlord, you should carry out regular inspections.
-This helps you check that there's no damage and the tenant is keeping the property clean and tidy.
+If you are a landlord, you should carry out regular inspections.
+This helps you check that there is no damage and the tenant is keeping the property reasonably clean and tidy.
 You should also carry out repairs promptly.
-It helps to have a good network of service people if you can’t do the work yourself.
+It helps to have a good network of service people if you cannot do the work yourself.

 Inspections

-A landlord can’t give notice to end a tenancy because the tenant has asked for repair or maintenance work to be done.
-This is called a retaliatory notice.
+A landlord cannot give notice to end a tenancy because the tenant has asked for repair or maintenance work to be done.
+This is called a retaliatory notice and is an unlawful act.

 Retaliatory notice